Updated January 15, 2020

-Home machines shouldn’t cost any more than $150, the top 2 I would recommend for home use are the Stamina In Motion and the Jfit mini ellipticals both are solid machines affordably priced and include the standing feature.
+Home machines shouldn’t cost any more than $150, the top 2 I would recommend for home use are the Stamina In Motion and the Jfit mini ellipticals both are reliable machines affordably priced and include the standing feature.

-If you want a decent under desk exerciser for work that you can actually use under a desk, it’s going to set you back a little more.
+If you want a decent under desk exerciser for work that you can use under a desk, it’s going to set you back a little more.

 Avoid anything with a rotation foot pedal height, higher than 10″.
-Make sure the machines are compact, have a handle for carrying and importantly are very quiet to use.
-For a good one you’ll be looking at paying $150+.
+Make sure the machines are compact, have a handle for carrying, and importantly are very quiet to use.
+For a good one, you’ll be looking at paying $150+.

 It will vary from person to person how important an LCD screen is to your exercise routine when using a mini elliptical.

-A machine like the FitDesk deals with this issue by providing a cabled LCD which you can place on your desk.
+A machine like the FitDesk deals with this issue by providing a cabled LCD, which you can place on your desk.

-So what we first look for with a mini elliptical is nice wide stabilizing feet and a wide base, this will help with any toppling issues, we then need to look to see if the machine has any anti-slip rubber attached to the feet, this really helps with slippage on hard floors.
+So what we first look for with a mini elliptical is nice wide stabilizing feet and a wide base, this will help with any toppling issues, we then need to look to see if the machine has any anti-slip rubber attached to the feet, this helps with slippage on hard floors.

-Weight is always a defining factor for stability, anything over 20lb is good for one of these and will help to keep the elliptical planted to the floor, anything over 40lb and it’s going to be too difficult to lift, move and store.
+Weight is always a defining factor for stability, anything over 20lb is good for one of these and will help to keep the elliptical planted to the floor, anything over 40lb, and it’s going to be too difficult to lift, move and store.

 How Many Calories Can I lose?

-Put into context burning away 150 cals is about the same as going for a one mile walk which isn’t bad considering you’re sitting down.
-A few hours a day 5 or 6 times a week and the calories you are burning can really start to add up.
+Put into context, burning away 150 cals is about the same as going for a one-mile walk, which isn’t bad considering you’re sitting down.
+A few hours a day, 5 or 6 times a week, and the calories you are burning can really start to add up.

 To Sum Up

-Whilst it was a difficult choice to put the Cubii jr Under Desk Elliptical in the top spot over the FitDesk, the
+While it was a difficult choice to put the Cubii jr Under Desk Elliptical in the top spot over the FitDesk, the